JonasManley/Sorting-Shakespeare-s-complete-works-Algorithms/README.md

 # Mini Project #1 - Sorting Shakespeare’s complete works Algorithms and Data Structures

-We also have included a heap sort that takes <T> of parameter so can not only sort strings but also doubles and ints in this project.
+We also have included a heap sort that takes any type of parameter so can not only sort strings but also doubles and ints in this project.

 ## Requirements